-HRC Steel – Current Price
+HRC Steelprice – Current Price

 Hot-Rolled Coil (HRC) steel is the basis of many industrial value chains: flat products, rolled at high temperatures, serve as both raw material and semi-finished product.
 From automotive bodies to steel beams and pressure vessels – HRC impresses with its formability, strength, and cost-effectiveness, making it an indispensable material for modern industrial societies worldwide and enabling scalable series production in numerous industries.